jhudsl/cow/README.md

 ### gitHelpeR

-gitHelper access GitHub API from R and performs some course management functions, including retrieving chapter names and learning objectives for courses hosted on GitHub repositories.
+gitHelper accesses GitHub API from R and performs some course management functions, including retrieving chapter names and learning objectives for courses hosted on GitHub repositories.

 ## Installation